 Whether you go the route of a groundsheet or tent footprint is entirely up to you, but we still suggest that you have something protecting the base of your tent during your camping trips.
 Your tent is one of your most expensive camping investments, and if you treat it properly, it could be the last tent you ever need to buy.

 Spending some money on a tarp or a few extra bucks on a footprint might seem annoying or useless at first, but in the long run, you’re saving yourself hundreds of dollars.
+For tips on how to make your own DIY tent footprint, see our earlier piece.

 But what do you think?
 Are you team Tarp Groundsheet or team Tent Footprint?
 Do have any other DIY tips about tent footprints or tarp groundsheets you’d like to share?
 Let us know in the comments!